persalys/persalys/python/doc/developer_manual/validation/validation.rst

           - a list view with a variable appears at the left side of the window

-        - Table tab has 3 tabs: Table - Failed points - Cobweb plot
+        - Table tab has 3 tabs: Table - Failed points - Parallel coordinates plot

-          - check the cobweb plot has 2 columns.
+          - check the parallel coordinates plot has 2 columns.
 The last one is named 'Status 0: failed; 1: ok'.

           - additional columns can be displayed by checking them in the graph setting widget in the window bottom left corner